Vitamin deficiencies in dogs are actually pretty common than most people think.

 Vitamin Deficiencies in Dogs: Preparing to Treat it

-Always communicate concerns to a veterinarian before diagnosing or attempting to treat your dog yourself, as their perceived vitamin deficiency symptoms could be the result of other underlying issues.
+Always communicate concerns to a veterinarian before diagnosing or attempting to treat your dog yourself.
+Its perceived vitamin deficiency symptoms could be the result of other underlying issues.

-The four most common vitamin deficiencies in dogs are:
+There are many considerable crucial vitamins that all dogs require in their diet, and the four most common vitamin deficiencies in dogs are: